pikkpoiss/twodee/README.md

 *On OSX* this will build static libraries in `.a` format and install them to `build/usr/lib`.
 Packaged executables linked against these libraries should be portable without needing to package any shared libraries.

+## Using

+The twodee lib is not installed with `go get` like most Go libraries.
+Instead, bootstrap a project using the provided scripts.

+### Initializing a project

+Once you have the libraries installed, run:

+    ./scripts/setup_project.sh PATH_TO_PROJECT_DIRECTORY

+This will set up a project structure, install support scripts, and copy shared libraries if needed.

+Once the project is set up, commit the files to git as needed and push to origin.

+If you rebuild the twodee libs, run the `setup_project.sh` script again.
+Be careful though, as it will overwrite any modifications.

+### Checking out the project

+Other developers will need to follow the steps to set up the twodee library before checking out the other project.
+Once that is complete, they must check out the project from git and run the following from the project root:

+    git submodule init
+    git submodule update

+### Running the project

+Run the project with the following command:

+    make run

+### Packaging the project

+Build a distributable bundle with:

+    make package

+This will place a zip file in the `build/PLATFORM` directory with a bundled executable.